Chapter 8: Watching Ostrowski

 He turns left onto Eager Street.

 The neighborhood announces itself in the grammar he knows how to read.
 Plywood on second-floor windows.
-A row house with its front steps crumbling to rebar and dust, the stoop railing gone, sold or stolen.
-Three men on a corner despite the cold, hands in pockets, weight shifting, the particular patience of commerce conducted in plain sight.
-A girl — fourteen, fifteen — crosses the street in front of his truck in a puffy jacket two sizes too big, hood up, not looking.
-He watches her pass.
-She doesn’t look at anything.
-She is already somewhere else.
+A row house with its front steps crumbling to rebar and dust.
+Three men on a corner despite the cold, hands in pockets, the particular patience of commerce conducted in plain sight.

-He drives slow.
-Not conspicuous slow — the speed of a man looking for a parking spot, checking an address, running an errand in a neighborhood he knows well enough to drive without GPS.
-The speed of a man who belongs here because he spent three decades pulling people out of buildings exactly like these.
+He drives slow — the speed of a man who belongs here because he spent three decades pulling people out of buildings exactly like these.

 924 Eager Street.
-He has driven past it four times this week.
 Twelve units.
-Brick, three stories, flat roof with a parapet that’s pulling away from the wall — he can see the gap from the street, mortar crumbling, the kind of separation that lets fire climb the exterior and get into the roof assembly before anyone on the third floor smells smoke.
-The front door is propped open with a cinder block.
-The buzzers haven’t worked in years.
+Brick, three stories, flat roof with a parapet pulling away from the wall — the kind of separation that lets fire climb the exterior before anyone on the third floor smells smoke.
+Front door propped open with a cinder block.
 Ground-floor unit, second from the left — the foot traffic starts after nine PM and doesn’t stop until three.

 He knows the building’s vital signs the way a doctor reads a chart.
-The fire escape on the east side is blocked at the second floor — someone’s storage, boxes and a broken chair, the egress reduced to theoretical.
-The standpipe connection at the street is capped and painted over.
+Fire escape blocked.
+Standpipe capped and painted over.
 No Knox box.
-When this building goes, it will go fast, and the trucks will arrive to find a fully involved structure with no interior access and no water on the upper floors.
+When this building goes, it will go fast, and the trucks will arrive to find a fully involved structure with no water on the upper floors.

 He parks across the street.
 Sits.
 Watches.

 Brianna was the first.
-His daughter’s friend.
-Twenty-three.
-Elementary education.
-Bathroom floor.
+His daughter’s friend, twenty-three, wanted to teach elementary school.
+Dead on a bathroom floor.
 That was the building on Federal Street, and Federal Street is done.

 This one is Shannon’s.
 Her student.
 Madison.
 Sixteen.
-Blue-lipped in the bathroom at the after-school program, Narcan on the tile floor, forty-seven minutes of uncertain oxygen before the ambulance arrived.
-The neurologist used words like deficit and plateau.
-Shannon sat in the hospital hallway with her hands over her mouth and didn’t move for two hours.
+Blue-lipped in a bathroom, Narcan on the tile, forty-seven minutes of uncertain oxygen.
+Shannon in the hospital hallway with her hands over her mouth.

 The product came from this building.
 He knows because he asked.
 People who have lost someone to the machine will tell you where it came from if your voice carries the right weight.